PrefectHQ/prefect/docs/guides/cloud-run-push-work-pools.md

 ## Deployment

 Deployment details are described in the deployments [concept section](/concepts/deployments/).
-For our purposes, we need to ensure that the deployment is configured to send flow runs to our push work pool.
-For example, the `deployment.yaml` of a deployment that uses our newly created work pool would contain:
+Your deployment needs to be configured to send flow runs to our push work pool.
+For example, if you create a deployment through the interactive command line experience, choose the work pool you just created.
+If you are deploying an existing `prefect.yaml` file,  the deployment would contain:

 ```yaml
   work_pool: